We’ll be frank — to compare React JS with React Native is to compare apples and oranges.

 But Are Both Good for Business?

-That being said, are React JS and React Native any good for business?
-Just because the virtual DOM enhances user experience through quick loading times, does it automatically make them the ideal technology for your goals?
+That being said, are these technologies any good for business?
+Just because the virtual DOM enhances user experience through quick loading times, are React JS and React Native automatically ideal technologies for your goals?

 We will have to defer to the age-old answer for this — it depends on your business objectives.
-For instance, one of our clients needed to outsource React developers because their mobile application was already using the library.
+Here’s a real-life example.
+One of NarraSoft’s clients needed to outsource React developers because their mobile application was already using the library.

 In another scenario, you could be looking into React JS and React Native because of the types of applications they can build.
 React JS is known for helping developers and business owners customize user-friendly UI for eCommerce sites and more.
 And React Native is great for cross-platform mobile app development.